Chart Color Schemes

 Rose Bay features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

 Rose Bay's dwelling structure, as per the latest Census, consisted of 20.7% houses and 79.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 18.3% houses and 81.8% other dwellings.
-Home ownership in Rose Bay was at 31.3%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (24.6%) or rented (44.1%).
-The median monthly mortgage repayment in the area was $3,250, lower than Sydney metro's average of $3,600.
-The median weekly rent figure was recorded at $630, compared to Sydney metro's $670.
+This compares to Sydney metro's 20.7% houses and 81.8% other dwellings.
+Home ownership in Rose Bay was 31.3%, similar to Sydney metro's figure.
+Mortgaged dwellings made up 24.6%, with rented dwellings at 44.1%.
+The median monthly mortgage repayment in the area was $3,250, below Sydney metro's average of $3,600.
+Median weekly rent in Rose Bay was $630, compared to Sydney metro's $670.
 Nationally, Rose Bay's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing